viktorteren/Seto/README.md

 G: write output SMs in .g extension

+FC: check if it is possible to compose at least one pair of SMs in order to create an FCPTnet

 -ALL: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

 <!--